RuslanRWX/maillog_events/README.md

 >

 ## Configuration
-Please, configure the *emaillog* daemon in the */etc/maillog/maillog.conf* file before start it.
+Please, configure the *maillog* daemon in the */etc/maillog/maillog.conf* file before start it.

 Use following command or other console editor for configure it.
 ```